aFuzzyBear/astro-ui/docs/XElement/api/observers.md

 You would be interested to know that `this` when used for each observer returns only the element that it is targeted on.

-This makes it easier to access only `this` xelement DOM properties.
+This makes it easier to access `this` XElement DOM properties within each observation.

 -----